 - (a) Maintenance.
-All sprinkler systems, fire hydrant systems, standpipe systems, fire alarm systems, portable fire extinguishers, smoke and heat ventilators, smokeremoval systems and other fire protection or extinguishing systems or appliances shall be maintained in an operative condition at all times and shall be replaced or repaired where defective.
+All sprinkler systems, fire hydrant systems, standpipe systems, fire alarm systems, portable fire extinguishers, smoke and heat ventilators, smoke-removal systems and other fire protection or extinguishing systems or appliances shall be maintained in an operative condition at all times and shall be replaced or repaired where defective.
 Fire-protection or extinguishing systems coverage, spacing and specifications shall be maintained in accordance with recognized standards at all times.
 Such systems shall be extended, altered or augmented as necessary to maintain and continue protection whenever any building so equipped is altered, remodeled, added to or changes occupancy hazard.
 All additional, repairs, alterations and servicing shall be in accordance with recognized standards and copies of such work sent to Fire Prevention of the Fire Department. - (b) Approvals.
-All fire protection systemsshall be tested and approved in accordance with their respective National Fire Protection Association standards and shall be subject to periodic tests as may be required.
+All fire extinguishing systems, including automatic sprinkler systems, classes I, II, III combined stand pipes, Halon systems, and other special automatic extinguishing systems and basement pipe inlets, shall be approved in accordance with §6-71 and shall be subject to periodic tests as may be required.
 A copy of all test results of the above systems must be provided to the Fire Chief or his/her designee upon completion of the testing.
-The location and size of all Fire Department hose connections shall be approved by the Fire Chief or his/her designee.

-(2) A fee may be assessed to any installer and/or monitoring agent deemed responsible for causing a false alarm.
+The location and size of all Fire Department hose connections shall be approved by the Fire Chief or his/her designee. - (c) Registration.
+All installers of fire protection components, including, but not limited to, agencies monitoring alarm integrity, shall register with the Fire Department pertinent contact information including, but not limited to, address, phone number and name of responsible person.
+Registry information shall be updated with AFD within ten (10) days of any change to information previously provided. - (2) A fee may be assessed to any registered installer and/or monitoring agent deemed responsible for causing a false alarm.
 Said fee will be billed to the responsible party, if not the alarm user, and will be that amount indicated in the false alarm fee schedule.
 Failure to pay fees could result in failure to obtain permit(s) for future work.
 An appeal of a false alarm assessment can be made by writing the Fire Chief or his/her designee within ten (10) business days after notification of the fee.
 Contesting the Chief's decision involves a review by the Safety and Licensing Committee by submitting a written notification to the City Clerk's Office.